 Johnny has lived in his village all his life, with the population continuing to dwindle, never enough food.
-The have always been warned away from straying because of the “monsters,” which Johnny has never seen and has become to suspect are merely myth.
+They have always been warned away from straying because of the “monsters,” which Johnny has never seen and has become to suspect are merely myth.
 Johnny sets out from the mountain village to explore, discovers the remains of an ancient city… and that the “monsters” are quite real.

-Thus begins Johnny’s discovery–and leading of humanity–back from a 3000-year occupation by an alien species.
+Thus begins Johnny’s discovery–and leading of humanity–back from a 1000-year occupation by an alien species.
 The remnants of humanity have retreated to retreats difficult or impossible for the aliens to access, and have stayed there out of reach–and out of contact with each other.
 Johnny is nothing but smart, hardworking, and clever, and he takes every opportunity to learn as much as he can and bring human kind together–not only to face the occupying force, but to eventually learn to interact, and get along with, aliens from other worlds.

 I will admit it right now–part of my growing enthusiasm for this book is rooted in all the teachable moments.
 When Johnny is exploring the ruins, he’s trying to figure out what everything is with no frame of reference (isn’t that what archaeologists do?).
-Later, when Johnny and a large group of people set off to work on a large project, a professor insists on accompanying them to create details and accurate written record (history!).
+Later, when Johnny and a large group of people set off to work on a large project, a professor insists on accompanying them to create a details and accurate written record (history!).
 Later in the book, Johnny and others spy on aliens, watching them build circuits and trying to replicate them (STEM!).
 I could go on…

 Oh!
 The mathematics.
 There is an entire section where various characters (human as well as non-human) communicate and sort out issues in mathematical systems using base 10 and binary systems… and even a base 11 system!
 (Sorry, my inner math teacher just got carried away.)

 In addition to the novel, the edition includes the final interview with the author, as well as copies of his handwritten notes for developing the book.
-This can be a great starting point for discussions on where to get ideas for writing, how to organize your thoughts… even something as straightforward as planning a project.
+This can be a great starting point for discussions on where to get ideas for writing, how to organizing your thoughts… even something as straightforward as planning a project.
 Goals are important, but you have to develop the skills of creating a plan if you want to realize those goals.

-After some thought, I decided that Battlefield Earth also is a great motivator for STEM learning.
+After some thought, I decided that Battlefield Earth also is a great motivate for STEM learning.
 Really!
 Once Johnny acquires some really basic skills (including reading and writing), he’s put to work running mining equipment.
 As his understanding of what he needs to do to break free of the occupying forces grows, he seeks out additional knowledge.
 A key plot point hinges on when–or whether–Johnny will be able to figure out how to build a particular circuit.
 As much as my boys enjoy tinkering with circuits, there’s just something so much more exciting about a hero in a book using it to save the day (and especially when he’s using it in a way that we can relate to in our currently culture of technology).
 Want to get your kids excited about STEM?
 Battlefield Earth would give you the talking points to bring up with your kids… but you won’t need to.
 They’ll already be talking about it.